Paris Plages, or Summer Paris Beaches

-About the Paris Plages Beaches in Paris
+About the Paris Plages, Summer Paris Beaches

 Although many places close during August and lots of people escape the hustle and bustle of the city, not everyone is so lucky to be able to venture off to the coast and have a relaxing holiday, although getting there used to cause major traffic problems, just trying to get out of Paris.

-But the city has always tried to consider its residents as well as the millions of tourists that come to the city of lights for a holiday, which is why there are some fabulous parks and gardens in Paris to experience, along with many other tourist attractions you can find around the city.
+But the city has always tried to consider its residents as well as the millions of tourists that come to the city of lights for a holiday, which is why there are some fabulous Paris parks and gardens to experience, along with many other tourist attractions you can find around the city.

-However, it still did not take away from the fact that Paris is nowhere near the coast and a lot of people like the idea of relaxing on the beach or playing different sports they would not normally do, and so on the initiative of the Mayor of Paris, Bertrand Delanoe, the Paris Plage idea started to become a reality.
+However, it still did not take away from the fact that Paris is nowhere near the coast and a lot of people like the idea of relaxing on the beach or playing different sports they would not normally do, and so on the initiative of the Mayor of Paris, Bertrand Delanoe, the Paris Plages idea started to become a reality.

-The very first Paris Plage or Paris Beach was created in 2002 in the heart of the city, when the banks along the River Seine became traffic free, closing roads such as the Georges Pompidou Expressway where it became only accessible to pedestrians.
+The very first Paris Plage or summer Paris Beach was created in 2002 in the heart of the city, when the banks along the River Seine became traffic free, closing roads such as the Georges Pompidou Expressway where it became only accessible to pedestrians.

-Spanning three kilometres from the famous museum in Paris called Musee du Louvre through to the Pont de Sully bridge and incorporating parts of the existing River Seine quays on the Right Bank, the first stage was to import tonnes of sand, then a stage was set up for open air concerts and deckchairs were laid out for people to relax.
+Spanning three kilometres from the famous Paris museum called Musee du Louvre through to the Pont de Sully bridge and incorporating parts of the existing River Seine quays on the Right Bank, the first stage was to import tonnes of sand, then a stage was set up for open air concerts and deckchairs were laid out for people to relax.
 It also included a swimming pool and other tourist attractions such as French boules courts, a climbing wall, areas for roller blading and more, along with refreshment areas and kiosks.

-After the very first successful year of the Paris Plage, the Parisians and tourists were demanding the same thing happen the following year, and as the years have gone on it became known as the Paris Plages or Paris Beaches.
+After the very first successful year of the Paris Plage, the Parisians and tourists were demanding the same thing happen the following year, and as the years have gone on it became known as the Paris Plages or summer Paris Beaches.

-This particular area features a true water sports complex with rowing boats, kayaks, pedalos and dinghies, not forgetting the quaint quayside restaurants and the boules courts that are in the area, and again tonnes of sand along with deckchairs are laid out.
+Also, this particular area features a true water sports complex with rowing boats, kayaks, pedalos and dinghies, not forgetting the quaint quayside restaurants and the boules courts that are in the area, and again tonnes of sand along with deckchairs are laid out.

 But lazing in the sun is another major factor, where you can relax while your children build sandcastles, or perhaps in the shade of palm trees or under an umbrella is more to your liking, while you let the older children enjoy activities such as trampolines, beach games, the water jets for cooling down, a zip line, etc.